A Lightweight Protocol for Matchgate Fidelity Estimation: Matchgate Fidelity Estimation

-Because we cannot directly measure the matrix elements $\chi_\mathcal{E}(I_\mu, J_\mu)$, each $X_\mu$ must be approximated with an estimator $\tilde{X}_\mu$, obtained from performing $m_\mu$ `iterations' of a random circuit (steps 3-5) and averaging the collected data (step 6).
-Using the fact that over measurement outcomes the quantity $B_{\mu \nu}$ (constructed in step 5) averages to $\chi_\mathcal{E}(I_\mu, J_\mu)$ (shown in equation \eqref{eq:bmunu}), the expectation value of each $\tilde{X}_\mu$ is:
+Because direct measurement of superoperator elements $\chi_\mathcal{E}(I_\mu, J_\mu)$ is not possible, each $X_\mu$ must be approximated with an estimator $\tilde{X}_\mu$, obtained from performing $m_\mu$ `iterations' of a random circuit (steps 3--5) and averaging the collected data (step 6).
+Equation \eqref{eq:bmunu} shows that over measurement outcomes, the quantity $B_{\mu \nu}$ (constructed in step 5) averages to $\chi_\mathcal{E}(I_\mu, J_\mu)$.
+Therefore, the expectation value of each $\tilde{X}_\mu$ is:

 Finally, we define a third estimator $\tilde{Y} = \frac{1}{l} \sum_\mu \tilde{X}_\mu$, which satisfies $\mathbb{E}(\tilde{Y}) = Y$ and is experimentally accessible through steps 1-7.
-Algorithm \ref{box:algorithm} may thus be seen as two successive estimations: it returns $\tilde{Y}$, which estimates $Y$, which in turn estimates the entanglement fidelity:
+Algorithm \ref{box:algorithm} may thus be seen as the composition of two successive estimations, returning an estimate $\tilde{Y}$ of $Y$.
+In turn, $Y$ is an estimate of the entanglement fidelity.
+In expectation we have:

 \

 \begin{widetext}

 \end{widetext}